| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 everything from wings to tires.
 I'm ready to try something different and this

+approach looks good.
 We had planned to test at Brewerton and Fulton Speedways but that

 those test sessions were cancelled and the only one left before racing was at Weedsport.